Shuzzr, Entertainment Publicist.

-Jamaican born Entertainment Shuzzr, is a well-known name in the reggae-dancehall entertainment and media landscape.
-Shuzzr whose introduction to public relations came in 2010, saw him representing Gaza Kim who was allegedly assaulted by neo-king of dancehall Vybz Kartel.
-From navigating the media storm surrounding Gaza Kim, Shuzzr positioned himself to become a guru in public relations.
+Entertainment publicist, Shuzzr, is a well-known name in the reggae-dancehall entertainment and media landscape.
+His introduction to public relations came in late 2009- 2010, where he represented Gaza Kim who was allegedly assaulted and Blak Ryno who were apart of the leading musical group of the decade in Jamaica and arguably the Caribbean.
+From navigating the media storm surrounding Gaza Kim, and Blak Ryno departure from Portmore Empire/GAZA which was led by Vybz Kartel, Shuzzr positioned himself to become a guru in public relations.

-With little media training starting off his career, his love for controversies, news, people and ability to communicate drove him to pursue other clients.
-Over the past decade, he has worked with several of Jamaica’s top reggae and dancehall acts namely Tifa, RDX, Vershon, Dovey Magnum, Narkoz, DJ MadOut, Chozenn, Blak Ryno, Lisa Hyper, Erup, Versatile amongst many others.
+With little media training starting off his career, his love for media, politics and music drove him to pursue other clients.
+Over the past decade, he has worked with several of Jamaica’s top reggae and dancehall acts namely Tifa, RDX, Vershon, Dovey Magnum, Narkoz, DJ MadOut, DJ TYGGA, Chozenn, Blak Ryno, Lisa Hyper, Erup, Versatile amongst many others.

-While his skills, influence and dominance grew, it led to him partnering with a New York based public relations firm called MPR Consulting which saw the Jamaican native strengthening his foothold both in NY and Jamaica with a global reach spanning over 50 countries.
-This partnership led to working with Grammy nominated artiste Morgan Heritage, multimedia personality Nikkiz Z, Potential Kidd, D’Wrap Entertainment program and reggae-dancehall digital giant distributor Hapilos.
+While his skills, influence and dominance grew, it led to him partnering with a New York based public relations firm called MPR Consulting which saw the Jamaican native strengthening his foothold both North America with a global reach spanning over 50 countries.
+This partnership led to working with Grammy nominated artiste Morgan Heritage, Multimedia personality Nikkiz Z, Potential Kidd, D’Wrap Entertainment program and reggae-dancehall digital giant distributor Hapilos.

 The joint venture also led to the expansion of their services covering several highly acclaimed events in Jamaica like Reggae Sumfest, Marco Polo, ATI, Dream Weekend, Shaggy & Friends Concerts, Style Week, Caribbean Fashion Week, Arthur Guinness Celebrations, Rumbar Bubbles and more.